martinvonk/SPEI/paper/paper.md

 ---

 # Summary
-SPEI is a simple Python package to calculate drought indices for time series.
+SPEI is a Python package to calculate drought indices for time series.
 Popular Python packages such as Pandas [@pandas_paper_2010], Scipy [@scipy_paper_2020], Matplotlib [@matplotlib_paper_2007] are used for handling time series, statistics and visualization respectively.
-This makes calculating and visualizing different drought indices with the SPEI package easy but versitile.
+This makes calculating and visualizing different drought indices with the SPEI package simple but versitile.

 # Statement of need
 Water is a vital natural resource essential for life on Earth.
 However, the global availability of freshwater is increasingly threatened by the impacts of climate change and human activities.
 If water availability is below normal conditions, a drought occurs.
 Droughts are classified as meteorological, hydrological, agricultural, or socioeconomic, often starting with meteorological droughts that trigger cascading effects.
 To quantify droughts, many different indices have been developed.
 These indices provide a way to quantitatively describe the severity, location, timing, and duration of a drought and are essential in tracking and predicting the impact of drought.